Coronavirus (COVID-19)- updated information for visitors

 There is a lovely play area and there are play specialists on the ward who will come and meet your child during their stay.

-We have TVs above all the beds which are free for children.
-In the evening we ask that any children who wish to watch TV do so using headphones in order to reduce noise on the ward.
+We have televisions above all the beds which are free for children.
+In the evening any children who want to watch TV must use headphones to reduce noise on the ward.

 Meal times and information

-- Lunch: noon – hot or cold selection
+• Lunch: midday – hot or cold selection

 We have a dining area on the ward where meals are served and children are encouraged to eat.
 Meals are provided only for patients and pregnant or breastfeeding mothers who are staying with us.